Golfers' Guide To Winter

-This golfer’s guide to keeping your mind and body in shape through the cold winter months is brought to you by Anders Mattson, Golf Professional at the Saratoga National Golf Club, an award-winning golf club in Saratoga Springs that was recently included in Golf Digests 'Best In State' rankings for 2007 - 2008.
+This golfer’s guide to keeping your mind and body in shape through the cold winter months is brought to you by Anders Mattson, Golf Professional at the Saratoga National Golf Club, an award-winning golf club in Saratoga Springs.

 I hope that this information helps deplete some of the annual depression found amongst golfers of all abilities.

 Anders Mattson, Golf Professional, Saratoga National Golf Course